 Transfer of Credit

-Students may transfer a maximum of 9 credits into the program from graduate courses taken at other institutions or taken at Mason in non-degree status, including courses offered through the college's Academic Outreach program.
-Transfer credit is governed by university transfer of graduate credit policy and the university requirements for doctoral degrees, which can be found in AP.6 Graduate Policies.
-Transfer credit must be approved by the PhD program director.
-Students who intend to apply to the PhD program and enroll initially through non-degree studies or the Academic Outreach program should seek course advising through the PhD program director and apply to the PhD program as soon as possible.
+Students may transfer a maximum of 30 credits into the program from graduate courses taken at other institutions or taken at Mason in non-degree status.
+Transfer credits are governed by AP 6.5 Credit by Exam or Transfer and the university requirements for doctoral degrees, which can be found in AP.6 Graduate Policies.
+All transfer credits must be approved by the PhD program director.
+Students who intend to apply to the PhD program and enroll initially through non-degree studies should seek course advising through the PhD program director and apply to the PhD program as soon as possible.

 Banner Code: PH-PHD-NURS